knezi/io_interpreter/prg_doc.md

 * execute it, but use first n-1 arguments as input variables for method and set them to values passed args\_values (`execute(obj_ptr& scope, Arguments& args_values)`).

-* `execute_curr_part` which execute only the code until the nextArgument token (which is simply comma separating arguments in betwee round brackets).
+* `execute_curr_part` which execute only the code until the nextArgument token (which is simply comma separating arguments in between round brackets).

 ## builtinfunctions